ovh/docs/pages/public_cloud/stormshield_network_security_vrack/guide.en-gb.md

 > [!primary]
 > In this tutorial, the installation and configuration of Stormshield Network Security is done primarily via the command line.
 Open a terminal to execute the instructions.
 >
-> Please note that all sections related to « High Availability » or « stormshield-2 » are optional.
+> Please note that all sections related to « High Availability » or « stormshield-2 » are optional as well as using vRack network with Additional IP.
 They are included to demonstrate how to set up the system with two instances in an active/passive mode for high availability.
-Normally, it can also function with just one instance if that is sufficient for your needs.
+In minimal version, it can also function with just one instance if that is sufficient for your needs.

 > [!primary]
 > In this scenario, we will use two virtual machines setup for the security appliance to achieve High Availability (HA), and an additional VM for management.
 This setup ensures failover protection and continuous service availability.
 For more examples and detailed guidance on scalability options, please refer to the [Stormshield's documentation](https://documentation.stormshield.eu/HOME/Content/Website_Topics/Root-HomePage-EN.htm){.external}.